Council consults on Greenwich pedestrianisation proposals

 Man Stabbed To Death in Greenwich Church Street

-March 29, 2009 by Rob Powell
+March 29, 2009 By Rob Powell

 A man in his 20s has died after a stabbing in Greenwich Church Street in the early hours of Sunday morning.
 Police were called to the scene of an incident at just gone 2am where they found a critically injured man.
 He was taken to hospital but sadly died later from his knife wounds.